MicrochipTech/AzureDemo_AnyCloud/README.md

         <img src=".//media/image42.png" style="width:5.in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />

         **Note** If any changes were made in the project properties window, the `Apply` button should become enabled.
 Make sure to hit the `Apply` button before hitting `OK`

-9. Right-click on the active project and select `Clean`.
+10. Right-click on the active project and select `Clean`.
 Right-click the project again and select `Make and Program Device`.
 This operation will automatically build the project before attempting to program the target device.

-10. After the `BUILD SUCCESSFUL` message appears in the Output window, the application HEX file will be programmed onto the development Board.
+11. After the `BUILD SUCCESSFUL` message appears in the Output window, the application HEX file will be programmed onto the development Board.
 Once programming has finished, the board will automatically reset and start running its application code.

-11. To restart the entire connection sequence, peform the following steps in order:
+12. To restart the entire connection sequence, peform the following steps in order:

     - Press the reset button on the AnyCloud™ serial bridge board
         - WFI32-IoT Development Board: `RESET`
         - PIC32 WFI32E Curiosity Board: `MCLR`

             <img src=".//media/WFI32_RESET.png" width=400 />
-    - Press the reset button on the WBZ451 Curiosity Board (or hit [CTRL-C] in the terminal window)
+    - Press the reset button on the WBZ451 Curiosity Board (or type `CTRL-C` in the terminal window)

         <img src=".//media/WBZ451_RESET.png" width=400 />